cjacker/opensource-toolchain-8051/README.md

   + You can use any 8051 dev board from any vendor, this tutorial already covers a lot of common models from different vendors, if your 8051 MCU not mentioned here, please provide some information to improve this tutorial.

 **NOTE**:
-* for C8051F series from Silicon Labs, you need U-EC ICE adapter(with jtag and c2 protocol support) to program and debug.
+* for C8051/EFM8 series from Silicon Labs, you need 8-bit USB Debug Adapter with jtag and c2 protocol support to program and debug.
-* for N76E series from Nuvoton, you need Nu-Link ICE adatper (or Nu-Link-Me from the official EVB) to program (lack of opensource debugging support now).
+* for N76E series from Nuvoton, you need Nu-Link adatper (or Nu-Link-Me from the official EVB) to program (lack of opensource debugging support now).
-* By the way, the most fast 8051 MCU is C8051F120(100 Mhz) and EFM8LB(72 Mhz) from Silicon Labs.

 # Toolchain overview

 * Compiler: SDCC for C, naken_asm/as31 for ASM
 * SDK: Headers for each MCU.
-* Programming tool: various, different for each manufactor.
+* Programming tool: various tool, different for each manufactor.
-* Debugger: varirous way, different for each manufactor.
+* Debugger: various way, different for each manufactor.

 # Compiler